elte-nlp/elte-nlp-course/nlp_24-contrastive.md

 Standard similarity metrics yield this behavior best when $q=k$.
 This behavior will negate the effect of certain differences between the two original inputs $x_q$ and $x_k$

-Let $T(.)$ transform represent this difference and $f(.)$ represent our function (or network) trained with CL.
+Let $T(\cdot)$ transform represent this difference and $f(\cdot)$ represent our function (or network) trained with CL.
 In the invariant optimal case:

 $x_k = T(x_q) \rightarrow k = q$

 ## Invariant, Equivariant traits

 There are some cases where we would like to keep this transformation in the embedding space as well.
-Meaning that we would require that the same, or a similar transformation ($\acute{T}(.)$) be present in the embedding space as in the input space.
+Meaning that we would require that the same, or a similar transformation ($\acute{T}(\cdot)$) be present in the embedding space as in the input space.

 $x_k = T(x_q) \rightarrow k = \acute{T}(q)$